Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 Nowadays, I tend to buy only stock investments that allow me to write covered calls.
 Again, I figure if I am going to have the risk of being invested in stocks, I may as well choose stocks or ETFs that are covered call candidates.

 This allows me to collect call income at least once, preferably several times, something I appreciate even more in over valued stock markets.

 To enhance covered call stock holdings and lower risk even more, I like dividend paying stocks for covered call candidates.

 And I prefer value stocks or anomalies in out of favor sectors.
 Whether I seek value stocks or growth stocks for covered calls can vary based on the overall market trend.

 But in general, I prefer undervalued stocks.

-If you’re confused, click here to read my post How to Understand Your Investments.
+(If you’re confused at this point, click here to read my post How to Understand Your Investments.)